-- 4.4.1 In these standard rules the expressions listed below shall have the meaning given. - 4.4.2 In these standard rules references to reports and notifications mean written reports and notifications, except when reference is being made to notification being made "immediately", in which case it may be provided by telephone.
+4.4.1 In these standard rules the expressions listed below shall have the meaning given in that schedule.

+4.4.2 In these standard rules references to reports and notifications mean written reports and notifications, except where reference is made to notification being made "without delay", in which case it may be provided by telephone.